 If you’re building a new enterprise web or mobile solution, one of the first things you’ll start with architecting is its back-end.

 Before the rise of microservices, developers tasked with the implementation of support for third-party services via API and various clients tended to use monolithic architecture patterns.
-Not only was it the most obvious way to implement such applications, but also helped utilize hardware resources more efficiently.
+It was the most obvious way to implement such applications and helped utilize hardware resources more efficiently.

 Not so long ago hardware and software technologies allowed developers to involve more resources and run the app in a few simultaneous processes and services instead of a single one.
 Eventually, designing software as suites of independently deployable services was called the microservice architecture pattern and brought many significant advantages for engineers.
 Here’re the top three: